Linuxfabrik/lfops/roles/librenms/README.md

 ## Requirements

-* Outbound HTTPS access from the target host to `github.com`, both for the release lookup and for the git checkout, and to `packagist.org` for the PHP dependencies Composer installs.
+* Outbound HTTPS access from the target host to `github.com`, both for the release lookup and for the git checkout, to `packagist.org` for the PHP dependencies Composer installs, and to `pypi.org` and `files.pythonhosted.org` for the Python packages `pip` installs.
 The role does no downloading on the Ansible controller.

 ## Post-Installation Steps